nasimsoltani/VERITAS/Monitor/README.md

 ```

 ### Running the OOD detection algorithm
-After training and test for each channel parameter is done, OOD detection algorithm and plotting the results can be done through the scripts provided in `notebooks` directory.
+After training and test for each channel parameter is done, OOD detection algorithm and plotting the results can be done through the scripts provided the 3 `.ipynb` files:
+- `OOD_detection_and_plot_Channel_Profile.ipynb`
+- `OOD_detection_and_plot_Tx_Speed.ipynb`
+- `OOD_detection_and_plot_Delay_Spread.ipynb`

-- To use these jupyter notebook scripts the path in the second cell needs to be changed according to your system.
+To use these jupyter notebook scripts the path in the second cell needs to be changed according to your system.
 ```
 pred_pkl_path = '/home/ns38942/VERITAS/Monitor/results/preds_Channel_Profile.pkl'
 ```